Windows & Linux · Ubuntu Server Post-Install Systems Configuration

 After successful authentication, the system loads directly into a user shell.
 Root access can be obtained using sudo.

 When you download the official Ubuntu Server ISO and install it, you get a headless system by default.
-A headless system is one to where there is no GUI (Graphical User Interface) to login to and manage the system with, it's all done in the Linux terminal via command-line shell.
+A headless system is one where there is no GUI (Graphical User Interface) to log in to — it's all done in the Linux terminal via command-line shell.

-Even though you can enable a GUI, when it comes to Linux server administration, the ability to be able to effectively and efficiently manage an Ubuntu server system via terminal is widely considered one of the most imperative skills in Linux server administration.
+When it comes to Linux server administration, the ability to effectively and efficiently manage an Ubuntu Server system via terminal is widely considered one of the most imperative skills in Linux server administration.

 2. Verify OS, Kernel, and System Health

-I like to start out with commands such as hostname, whoami, pwd, to get an overall feel for the environment that I'm working in.
+Starting with commands like hostname, whoami, and pwd to get an overall feel for the environment, then proceeding to:

 3. Update the System (Mandatory First Action)

-After going through the verification of the OS, Kernel, and System Health, updating the system with the latest packages and security patches is an absolute imperative must!
+After verifying the OS, Kernel, and System Health, updating the system with the latest packages and security patches is an absolute must.
+Never configure a stale system.

 sudo apt update && apt upgrade -y

-This command chain performs a two-stage maintenance routine that first synchronizes the local system with official software repositories and then applies all available security and stability patches.
+Here, apt update and apt upgrade are combined in one line using the && (Logical AND) operator, allowing the system to run the two commands sequentially.
+This command chain performs a two-stage maintenance routine — first synchronizing the local system with official software repositories, then applying all available security and stability patches.

 Phase 2 — Identity, Privilege Management & Access Control